-It is the part from the tip to the needle eye, which helps the needle penetrate the fabric.
+It is the part from the tip to the needle’s eye, which helps the needle penetrate the fabric.
 It also prevents damages to fabrics, which is why needle quality is determined based on the point.
 Tip helps to create a hole in the fabric during sewing.
 It is the ending edge of the needle, which is essential to penetrate the fabric without any damages.

 Types of Needles for A Sewing Machine

 The sewing machine needles are standardized since the beginning to be compatible across all brands of sewing machines.
 It is essential to know about different types of needles and suitable fabrics for each of them.
-It's only the proper selection of sewing machine needle, which makes a sewing expert.
-However, we have listed the most popular sewing machine needle types and the fabrics on which they are used for.
+It’s only the proper selection of sewing machine needles, which makes a sewing expert.
+However, we have listed the most popular sewing machine needle types and the fabrics for which they are used for.